JakeSteam/blog-programming/_posts/2022-09-23-counting-pixel-colours-in-an-image.md

 ---
-title: How to count the number of pixels per colour in an image
+title: How to count the number of pixels per colour in an image, without installing any software
 author: Jake Lee
 layout: post
 image: /assets/images/2022/colours-banner.png